drata/aws-cloudformation-drata-setup/README.md

 9. Run terraform apply and **IMPORTANT** review the plan output before typing yes.
 10. If successful, go back to the AWS console and verify the Role has been generated in all the accounts.
 11. If you'd want to roll back the operations this script just performed, type `terraform destroy` and `enter`.

+## Disclaimer

+AWS CloudFormation StackSets isn't able to create resources under the management account.
+If you wish to create the `DrataAutopilotRole` in the management account go to this [repo](https://github.com/drata/terraform-aws-drata-autopilot-role).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements